|Memory > Synaptic Transmission|

 The nerve impulse is typically initiated at the axon initial segment (AIS) which is a short region adjacent to the axon hillock (the junction between the axon and cell body).
 Once a nerve impulse is generated, it will travel to other regions within the neuron, but not to other neurons because there is a gap between two neurons.
 This gap is known as the synapse (Figure 2-1).
 There are two types of synapses: chemical and electrical.
 We will focus on chemical synapses.

 In most cases, a chemical synapse is formed between an axon terminal and a dendritic spine (a small protrusion from the dendrite).
 An axon may have one or more terminals.
 A dendrite typically contains many spines.
 Therefore, a single neuron can connect up to thousands of other neurons.

 Figure 2-2.
 Spines on the dendrite of a neuron.

 Signal transmission through the synapse is mediated by a class of small molecules called neurotransmitters.
 At the axon terminal, neurotransmitters are stored in vesicles.
 When the nerve impulse arrives, membrane depolarization will open voltage-gated calcium channels for the entry of Ca2+ ions, which then induce the release of neurotransmitters from the vesicles.
-Subsequently, the neurotransmitters diffuse through the synaptic cleft (about 200 - 500 Å wide) to bind with their receptors in the dendritic spine of a postsynaptic neuron (Figure 2-3).
+Subsequently, the neurotransmitters diffuse through the synaptic cleft (about 200 - 500 Å wide) and bind to their receptors embedded in the membrane of the dendritic spine (Figure 2-3).